carlostome/shrdlite/README.md

 - <http://www.cse.chalmers.se/edu/course/TIN172/>

-In the file ORIG_README.md the original instructions for that project can be found.
+In the [original readme](ORIG_README.md) the original instructions for that project can be found.